imliuyzh/lfs101x-notes/chapter5.md

 The "Automatic Date & Time" switch is referring to the use of Network Time Protocol (NTP).
 NTP is the most popular and reliable protocol for setting the local time by consulting established Internet servers.
 Linux distributions always come with a working NTP setup, which refers to specific time servers run or relied on by the distribution.

 ## Network Configuration
 All Linux distributions have network configuration files, but file formats and locations can differ from one distribution to another.
 Hand editing of these files can handle quite complicated setups, but is not very dynamic or easy to learn and use.
-Network Manager was developed to make things easier and more uniform across distributions.
-It can list all available networks (both wired and wireless), allow the choice of a wired, wireless, or mobile broadband network, handle passwords, and set up Virtual Private Networks (VPNs).
+Network Manager can list all available networks, allow the choice of a wired, wireless, or mobile broadband network, handle passwords, and set up Virtual Private Networks (VPNs).
 Except for unusual situations, it is generally best to let Network Manager establish your connections and keep track of your settings.

 ### Wired and Wireless Connections
 Wired connections usually do not require complicated or manual configuration.
 The hardware interface and signal presence are automatically detected, and then Network Manager sets the actual network settings via Dynamic Host Configuration Protocol (DHCP).